All Episodes

 You look at what happened to Marco Rubio.

-I don't know that if he could have extricated himself, even if he had apologized for it.
+I don't know that if he could have extricated himself, even if he had apologized for it, it's that big a deal.

 And that one thing, if not for that.

-So it's sad, because that speech that he gave last night, I think gave us a great idea who he actually really is.
+So it's sad because that speech that he gave last night, I think, gave us a great idea who he actually really is.

 Before we get hot and heavy into the analysis of what happened yesterday and last night, and believe me, it's not what you think it is.

-I got a news story here, I've got a slew of things that have nothing to do with politics, but this one.
+I've got a slew of things that have nothing to do with politics, but this one, this one I have to share with you because, oh, and I've got an idea on his Supreme Court nomination.

-I've got an idea, Sturdley.
+I've got an idea, Snurdy.

 I'll give you your nominee if you'll have the DOJ indict Hillary.